sjbober/WritingSamples/5-2020/Python_Objects_Values_References_and_Aliasing.md

 Now, when we create functions that have parameters, similar behavior occurs: the parameter will become an additional reference for whatever object we pass as the argument (Downey, 2015, 10.12).

 For example, let's create a function to delete objects off my grocery list instead of doing it manually each time.
-The function *deleteGroceryItem* has a parameter *groceries* that should be a list, and another parameter *item* that should be a string item that is in the *groceries* list.
+The function *deleteGroceryItem* has a parameter *groceries* that should be a list and another parameter *item* that should be a string item that is in the *groceries* list.

 ```python
 >>> def deleteGroceryItem(groceries, item):